 CCTV images will be captured in the Data Centre.
-CCTV images will be monitored in the Pupil Support Offices, the Site Team Workshop and Headteachers office.
+CCTV images will be monitored in the Pupil Support Offices, the Site Team Workshop, Headteachers office and IT Support Team area.
 Access to the monitoring and recording facilities will be prohibited except for lawful, proper, and sufficient reasons and only by staff outlined in this Code of Practice and Usage Procedure or by law enforcement or inspection agencies and only then with the personal authority (verbal or written) of the Headteacher, his/her deputy or the Director of Finance and Operations.
 Any such visits will be conducted and recorded in accordance with School security procedures.